FuSeFL: Fully Secure and Scalable Federated Learning: Threat Model and Security Considerations

 \textbf{Security Guarantees:} FuSeFL provides strong privacy protections through lightweight cryptographic primitives.
 Specifically: (1) \emph{Data confidentiality:} Each client's private data is secret-shared within its training group, ensuring that no single party can reconstruct the input.
 (2) \emph{Model confidentiality:} The global model is secret-shared between aggregation servers and is never exposed in plaintext to any party during training or aggregation.
 (3) \emph{Update privacy:} Local model updates are secret-shared and aggregated securely using MPC, such that individual updates remain hidden.

-These guarantees mitigate risks such as unauthorized observation, gradient leakage, membership inference, model inversion, and reconstruction attacks.
-FuSeFL enforces these protections using efficient secure computation protocols based on additive and function secret sharing.
+These guarantees mitigate risks such as unauthorized observation, gradient leakage, and reconstruction attacks.
+Since the model is never exposed in plaintext outside the trusted boundary, no untrusted party can access it to carry out membership inference or model inversion attacks aimed at extracting information about the training user data.

-\textbf{Out-of-scope threats:} FuSeFL does not currently defend against poisoning attacks \cite{vote} and malicious participants who deviate from the protocol, submit corrupted updates, or act in a Byzantine manner.
-Future extensions may incorporate robust aggregation, verifiable computation, or trusted execution to address these threats.
-Side-channel attacks\cite{powtim,elc,traffic} such as timing\cite{powtim} or traffic analysis\cite{traffic} are also out of scope and would require separate system-level countermeasures.
+\textbf{Out-of-Scope Threats:} FuSeFL does not currently defend against poisoning attacks \cite{vote} and malicious participants who deviate from the protocol, submit corrupted updates, or act in a Byzantine manner.
+Future extensions may incorporate robust aggregation or verifiable computation to address these threats.
+Side-channel attacks\cite{powtim,elc,traffic} such as timing\cite{powtim} or traffic analysis\cite{traffic} are out of scope and would require separate system-level countermeasures.